-Perlite is an essential soil conditioner that I always keep on hand, and I buy several bags every year as I always find a use for it.
+Perlite is an essential soil conditioner that I always keep on hand, and I buy a few bags every year as I always find a use for it.

 Be aware that smaller grades of perlite, and in some cases cheap perlite with little quality control, can get dusty (especially as you get to the bottom of a bag).

 If you’re sensitive to fine particles in the air, be sure to wear a dust mask and glasses when you’re handling perlite.
-(I like to keep both of these items in my gardening toolkit.
-See my sources linked below for stylish reusable mask options that I own for working with dusty gardening products.)
+(I like to keep both of these items in my garden toolkit when handling dusty materials like perlite or diatomaceous earth.)